cheeseonamonkey/ChessAnalyzer25/Docs/DESIGN.md

 The pipeline is *backwards-dependant*, meaning:
 - data moves in only one direction
 - latter layers utilize former layers
-- earlier pipeline steps may not be easily ordered/changed
+- pipeline steps may not be easily ordered/changed
-- testing may require running previous steps *(or mock data)*
+- testing may get annoying, necessitating running previous steps *(or hard-coding mock data)*

 |  | |